 I am a writer specializing in Soviet and post-Soviet, socialist and post-socialist culture, history, and politics.
-I am Professor of the Practice in the Comparative Literature Department at Cornell University.
+I am Professor of Practice in the Comparative Literature Department at Cornell University.

-My current book project, THE OAK AND THE LARCH (forthcoming from Norton/William Collins/Oorschot/Goldmann), is a cultural history of the Russian forest, supported by a 2022-23 National Endowment for the Humanities (NEH) Public Scholars grant.
 My NEH-supported Economist 1843 story “Lost in a Dark Wood,” on migrants in the forest on the Belarusian-Polish border, was awarded a 2023 British Journalism Award.
 According to the judges, it was “brilliant investigative journalism with a kick in the solar plexus.
 It took headlines, soundbites and government propaganda around immigration and turned into a deeply human story that gets to the heart of the issue.”
 The article was also shortlisted for a True Story Award.

 My first book, BLACK SQUARE: ADVENTURES IN POST-SOVIET UKRAINE (Norton/Heinemann, 2016), traces the emergence of an independent Ukraine and the beginnings of the conflict that has now become Russia’s full-scale invasion.
 According to William Vollman, “Pinkham is the one to read.”
-You can check out excerpts about Crimean Crusoes in n+1, the early days of Ukraine's Maidan revolution on Lithub, and post-revolutionary Maidan in Dissent.
+You can read excerpts about Crimean Crusoes in n+1, the early days of Ukraine's Maidan revolution on Lithub, and post-revolutionary Maidan in Dissent.

-My articles, essays, and book reviews have appeared in The New York Review of Books,The New Left Review, The New Republic, The New Yorker, The Nation,n+1, 1843 Magazine, Foreign Affairs,The New York Times, The Times Literary Supplement, Foreign Policy, Archaeology, and The Paris Review, among other places.
-Topics include Ukraine’s comic president turned wartime hero; how climate change will transform Russia; revolutionaries, oligarchs, and graphomaniacs; Tolstoy's wife's revenge; and dancing bears.
+My articles, essays, and book reviews have appeared in The New York Review of Books, The New York Times,The Guardian,The New Left Review, The New Republic, The New Yorker, The Nation, n+1, 1843 Magazine, Foreign Affairs, The Times Literary Supplement, Foreign Policy, Archaeology, and The Paris Review, among other places.
+Topics have included Russia’s most elusive novelist; a mysterious Siberian asteroid; refugees trapped in Europe’s oldest forest; revolutionaries, oligarchs, and graphomaniacs; Tolstoy's wife's revenge; and dancing bears.

 I hold a PhD in Slavic Languages and Literatures from Columbia University.
 My academic research has focused on writer cults, national identity, and the poetics of censorship in the late Soviet Union and contemporary Russia.